“All of us who wear this holy habit of Carmel are called to prayer and contemplation.

 At the request of Bishop Matthew Brodie, seven Sisters of the Dulwich Hill Carmel in Sydney crossed the Tasman Sea in February, 1933 to establish a monastery in Christchurch.
 Thus was fulfilled Bishop Brodie’s desire for a community of contemplatives to support the apostolic works of his diocese by their life of prayer and penance.

 Three days after the Sisters arrival in New Zealand, the new Carmel was officially founded on February 21, 1933.
 After a brief stay with the Sisters of the Good Shepherd at Mt Magdala, the Carmelite Nuns moved into their newly purchased homestead on 52 Halswell Rd, located three miles from the centre of Christchurch city.
-The site was ideal for the contemplative community with its six acres of land, surrounded by paddocks, the River Heathcote running along the back boundary and a stunning view of the Southern Alps mountain range in the distance.
+The site was ideal for the contemplative community with its six acres of land, the River Heathcote running along the back boundary and a stunning view of the Southern Alps mountain range in the distance.

 Building a Monastery